Wiki · Concept · Last reviewed June 16, 2026

 Consent or Pay

-Consent or pay is a consent-interface and business model in which a user is asked to accept personal-data processing, often behavioral advertising or cross-service tracking, or pay for an alternative version of the service.
+Consent or pay is a consent-interface and business model in which a user is asked to accept personal-data processing, often behavioral advertising, cross-service tracking, or profiling, or pay for an alternative version of the service.
+The governance question is whether the choice is a real expression of consent or a priced path out of surveillance.

 Definition

 Consent or pay, sometimes called pay or okay, is a model in which access to a digital service is conditioned on one of two choices: consent to a specified use of personal data, or pay a fee for an alternative that avoids that use.
-In the most contested version, the data use is behavioral advertising, cross-site tracking, cross-service data combination, or profiling.
+In the most contested version, the data use is behavioral advertising, cross-site tracking, cross-service data combination, profiling, or data reuse for personalization.

 The term is not the same as an ordinary subscription.
 A newspaper may charge for journalism without making privacy the object of exchange.
-Consent or pay becomes a governance problem when a dominant or hard-to-leave service presents privacy-invasive processing as the free path and payment as the refusal path.
-The question is whether the resulting consent is meaningfully free, specific, informed, and reversible, or whether the interface turns dependency into permission.
+Consent or pay becomes a governance problem when privacy-invasive processing is the free path and payment is the refusal path, especially for a dominant, socially important, or hard-to-leave service.
+The question is whether the resulting consent is meaningfully free, specific, informed, granular, and reversible, or whether the interface turns dependency into permission.

 The issue sits between Data Minimization, Contextual Integrity, Deceptive Design Patterns, Real-Time Bidding, and Platform Governance.
 It is increasingly relevant to AI because model training, personalization, memory, recommender ranking, and agent connectors all rely on interface choices that can be framed as consent.